Predictable Relative Forward Performance Processes: Multi-Agent and Mean Field Games for Portfolio Management: Introduction

-More recent is the notion of the discrete-time, \textit{predictable} version of forward processes introduced in \cite{angoshtari2020predictable} and further studied in \cite{strub2021evolution}, \cite{liang2023predictable}, and \cite{angoshtari2022predictable}.
+More recent is the notion of the discrete-time, \textit{predictable} version of forward processes introduced in \cite{angoshtari2020predictable} and further studied in \cite{strub2021evolution}, \cite{liang2023predictable}, \cite{angoshtari2022predictable}, \cite{Angoshtari2024} and \cite{waldon2024forward}.
 Our goal is to examine the effect of competition on investment policies for this framework.
 To that end, we consider an economy featuring imperfectly correlated risky assets where each agent specializes in a distinct stock.
 This scenario is commonly known as \textit{asset specialization} and aligns with substantial empirical evidence indicating that investors tend to engage primarily in familiar investment opportunities, cf. \cite{merton1987simple}, \cite{coval1999home}, \cite{kacperczyk2005industry}, or \cite{ferreira2013determinants}.

 We develop the notion of a forward Nash equilibrium for finitely many competitors and a mean field equilibrium for infinitely many competitors in a discrete-time setting.
 This concept builds on \cite{anthropelos2022competition}, who study competition between two agents under relative forward preferences in a continuous-time setting.
 The interaction among agents in our analysis involves not only the controls employed by the agents, but also the wealth and forward performance processes of agents.
-Our framework incorporates a common noise factor, which is mathematically modeled as a Bernoulli random variable representing two market regimes.
-This noise component plays an important role within our analysis, differentiating between a bull and bear market regime and inducing correlation into the stocks traded by different agents.
+Our framework incorporates a non-traded stochastic factor, which is mathematically modeled as a Bernoulli random variable representing two market regimes.
+This noise component plays an important role within our analysis, differentiating between a bull and bear market regime, inducing correlation into the stocks traded by different agents, and introducing an extra layer of market incompleteness to the predictable forward framework.

 We solve the $N$-agent game via a two-step procedure: In the initial step, we determine the so-called ``best response" with respect to the investment policies employed by other agents.
 Subsequently, we proceed to search for a fixed point of the whole system, such that the candidate investment strategy is indeed a forward Nash equilibrium.
 For the purpose of tractability, we work with initial data belonging to the family of exponential utility functions throughout this paper.
 Under this assumption, we establish the existence of a forward Nash equilibrium.
 Furthermore, we provide an explicit expression for the forward equilibrium for two special cases: The case where the population is homogeneous and the case where there are two heterogeneous agents.
 These results offer valuable insights into the characteristics of investment behaviour under relative forward performance concerns.
 For instance, the risky investment of a given agent having long position increases as the overall group becomes less risk-averse in a homogeneous multi-agent game, or as the quality of the stock held by her competitor improves in the heterogeneous 2-agent game.
 A further insight of our paper is that it can be optimal for an agent to short sell a stock market with positive expected excess return when there are relative performance concerns.
 This at first counter-intuitive behavior occurs when the stocks traded by two agents are correlated, but one exhibits a positive and the other a negative expected excess return.